Established in 1928

 Because of the area’s remoteness and the difficulty of the terrain, European settlers didn’t reach Bryce Canyon until the early 1800’s.
 The first major exploratory expedition into the area was headed up by Major John W. Powell, who surveyed the Sevier and Virgin Rivers on his second historical voyage down the Colorado River.

-Later, the Mormon Settlers sent a Scottish immigrant named Ebenezer Bryce and his family to settle the Paria Valley.
+Later, the Mormon Settlers sent Scottish immigrant Ebenezer Bryce and his wife Mary to settle the Paria Valley.
 When Bryce arrived, he situated his homestead right underneath the Bryce Amphitheater.
 He dug an irrigation canal from Paria Creek to his home and made a road into the amphitheater above to ease the work of collecting timber.
-Settlers in the surrounding area began to refer to the amphitheater as “Bryce’s Canyon”, and the name stuck.
-Bryce, who was a originally a carpenter, grazed cattle in what would later become the park.
-He was quoted saying that the rugged amphitheaters above his homestead were a “helluva place to lose a cow”.

 Geology, Summarized